When is an FHA Compliance Inspection Needed?

 Choosing the Right Compliance Inspector

 Compliance Inspections are to be performed by an FHA Fee Inspector.
-We have FHA Fee Inspectors covering all of Florida and South Georgia.

 Always work with compliance inspectors who have completed this type of work in the past.
 They are different than standard inspections so you want someone who understands the requirements and who has completed the paperwork many times in the past.